 Hippocrates, the father of medicine, understood the importance of gut health 2500 years ago.
 So, how do we nourish the gut?
 Here are 5 ways you can build your gut flora:

 Coconut yogurt, fermented sauerkraut, and kombucha, miso, and water kefir are great options.
 Learn how to make fermented veggies the easy way here.

 2- Bone Broth

 If you don’t make bone broth, now is the time to start.
 It’s cheap, simple and healing.
 Sometimes, I don’t even add any vegetables.
-I just throw bones and water in a pot and simmer for a few hours.
-The resulting liquid is rich in minerals, collagen, glutamin, glycine and prolin.
+I throw bones and water in a pot and simmer for a few hours.
+The resulting liquid is rich in minerals, collagen, glutamine, glycine, and proline.

 3- Cooked vegetables